 Potassium: 10% of the DV

 - Eating corn may benefit eye health

 - May prevent diverticular disease and other digestive issues

 - Promotes heart health

-- It is higher in protein than many other vegetables (though not enough for a meal in exclusivity), what makes it a good choice for plant-based eaters
+- It is higher in protein than many other vegetables (though not enough for a meal in exclusivity), which makes it a good choice for plant-based eaters

-- Corn is contained in a large number of industrial products, from soda to chips and cereals, which is processed corn (oil, syrup) that is not good for your health.
+- A large number of industrial products contain corn, from soda to chips and cereals, which is processed corn (oil, syrup) that is not good for your health.
 Always give preference to whole corn from organic production (as corn is one of the most genetically modified crops in the world)

 - Balance is important in everything, like anything else, moderate the amount of corn you include in your diet.